First Light First Light

 Training

-DSC1 & DSC2 assessment centres nationwide.
-Species ID courses and deer management training.
+DSC1 and DSC2 assessment centres nationwide.
+Species ID and further training (see Deer Management Course card above).

 Science & Data